Voices from the siege of Mariupol

 “A nightmare,” muttered Dimitri, as Tanya filmed the devastation out the window.

-They drove by a corpse, covered in a blanket.
+They drove by a corpse covered in a blanket.

 But fleeing the city did not mean they were out of danger.
 They reached the first checkpoint held by Russian-backed separatists at Poselok Moriakov village, but there was a line of about 300 cars at the second.
 That’s when the mortar fire started, and they bailed from their vehicles.
 “We were all lying under the cars,” Tanya said.
 “Some people were in the ditch.”